Gardens of Provence

 - Mme Liardet's Lavender Farm and Garden, home to a collection of over 200 lavender varieties

-- The celebrated Nicole de Vesian contemporary gardens, renowned for their sense of place and sculptural beauty
+- The celebrated Provence-based designer Nicole de Vesian created thoughtful, contemporary gardens which are renowned for their sense of place and sculptural beauty.

 The friendly atmosphere of our holidays continues into the evening.

 Enjoy a glass of wine or local beer before hearing about the next day's activities.
+Your evening meal is the main focus of the evening.
 After dinner relax on the terrace or in the bar, with a drink and chat with your fellow guests or try your hand in a friendly game of boules.

-The sweetly-scented rose gardens planted around the old Cistercian monastery at the Abbaye de Valsaintes are a breathtaking sight, perched 600m up in the Haute Provence hills.
+We spend the morning wandering through the peaceful pools and soft planting of the Pavillon de Galon.
+This is designated a 'jardins remarquables' by the French Ministry of Culture.
 In the afternoon there's more to delight the eye (and nose!) at the grand formal 17th century gardens of Le Clos de Villeneuve where fountains, terraces and more roses tumble down the hillside.

 Today you'll set off along the Lavender Route through billowing fields of flowers - one of the finest sights (and scents!) in France.
 You'll discover the art of growing and distilling lavender, with a chance to sample the fragrances; and the day ends at Mme Liardet's Lavender Farm and Garden, home to a collection of over 200 lavender varieties.

 The celebrated Provence-based designer Nicole de Vesian created thoughtful, contemporary gardens which are renowned for their sense of place and sculptural beauty.
-Among those you'll visit is her most famous, La Louve, a peaceful, sculptural space created over 10 years as a homage to the characteristic 'garrigue' landscape of the area.
+We will visit her most famous, La Louve, a peaceful, sculptural space created over 10 years as a homage to the characteristic 'garrigue' landscape of the area.
+In the afternoon we enjoy the colours and scents of the unique Couleur Garance Lauris, a terraced garden set in the grounds of the 18th century Chateau de Lauris and boasting over 300 species of plants used for dyes used in clothes, food, cosmetics and art.

 The superb gardens at the Bastide de Romegas have been cultivated since the 16th century and make a great introduction to the delights of Aix en Provence: you'll enjoy mazes and parterres, fountains and relaxing lawns before heading off to spend the afternoon exploring the graceful, leafy boulevards and marketplaces of the birthplace of Paul Cézanne.